 "I could definitely see women feeling an extreme amount of pressure, especially if they are working from home and trying to run a household," says Morris.
 "I think that the cultural pressures speak to a need for individuals to be put together all of the time, which is a much bigger problem."

 For Jasmine, it’s important to distinguish between the videos that she sees online and the limitations of her own living situation.
 She still dreams of those acrylic containers but she’s realistic about what she can achieve – and she’s aware of the pointed symbolism of a tidily stocked fridge.

 "To live in a world where I can spend hours restocking my pretty pantry containers is to live in a world where I have no problems," she says.
-"These videos make it seem like the only thing that people have to worry about is organizing things all day, every day.
+"These videos make it seem like the only thing that people have to worry about is organising things all day, every day.
 That’s obviously not realistically the case – I know a lot of the women are probably housewives and stay-at-home mums.
 I don’t think that’s an easy job at all but it’s part of this idea of social media as a highlights reel."

-"I’m still a student but I know for a fact that when I get a job my first paycheque will be spent on an Ikea trip to buy all new homeware – and lots of organizational containers.
-The idea of everything in my life being beautifully organized and restocked once a week is a fantasy where everything else is under control too.
+"I’m still a student but I know for a fact that when I get a job my first paycheque will be spent on an Ikea trip to buy all new homeware – and lots of organisational containers.
+The idea of everything in my life being beautifully organised and restocked once a week is a fantasy where everything else is under control too.
 Who wouldn’t want to live a life that simple?"